 A series of automated emails triggered by user actions or time-based rules, onboarding, nurture, re-engagement.

 An email sequence is a set of automated messages sent in a planned order, triggered by something a person does or scheduled across a stretch of time.
 The point is to move someone along: from new subscriber to active user, from trial to paid, from quiet to re-engaged.
-Sequences are the closest thing marketing has to a machine that runs while you sleep, which is exactly why they fail quietly when the mechanics underneath them are neglected.

 Automated sequencing arrived with the first marketing automation platforms.
 Eloqua, founded in 1999 and later acquired by Oracle in 2012, is widely credited as the first modern platform, introducing lead scoring and drip marketing that let companies respond to the signals leads were sending across web and email.
 Marketo and HubSpot followed and pushed the same mechanics down-market to smaller teams.